kleinbottle/swanlotus/content/blogs/how-are-numbers-built/how-are-numbers-built.md

 "Nature is varied and variegated in a way that defies monotony.
 There is pattern but also variation.
 [Fractals](https://www.treehugger.com/amazing-fractals-found-in-nature-4868776) typify what I am trying to convey.
 Perhaps, you will remember that [Leopold Kronecker](https://en.wikipedia.org/wiki/Leopold_Kronecker) was reputed to have said _'Die ganzen Zahlen hat der liebe Gott gemacht, alles andere ist Menschenwerk'_, meaning that 'God made the integers, all else is the work of man' [@kronecker]," Sol thundered on.

-Sol waited for his exposition to sink in.
+He waited for his exposition to sink in.
 Given our idyllic surroundings, it was hard not to day dream and slip silently into slumber.
 He ordered two glasses of [Frappé](https://en.wikipedia.org/wiki/Frapp%C3%A9_coffee) to keep me from descending into somnolence.

 ## The integers have their place, but ...